 - I remember how God has helped me before.
 This reminds me to trust that God will help me again

-- While the problem doesn’t go away God has helped me become un-paralyzed.
+- While the problem doesn’t disappear, God has helped me become un-paralyzed.

-- I am able to think of some things I can do to take action
+- I can think of some things I can do to take action

 - I realize I have done all that I can think of doing

-- I am able to relax and have hope.
-Often because this happens in the night I am able to finally go to sleep.
+- I can relax and have hope.
+Because this happens at night, I can go to sleep finally.

 I suggest reading the book of Lamentations in the Bible.
 Here are five ways it can help you.

-- They help you express our feelings in honest and healthy ways.
+- They help you express your feelings in honest and healthy ways.

-- They help shape your feelings, helping us interpret them in light of God’s redemptive plan for the entire world.
+- They help shape your senses, helping us interpret them in light of God’s redemptive plan for the entire world.

-- They teach us more about ourselves by revealing our greatest need and how our minds and hearts influence our lives.
+- They teach us more about ourselves by revealing our greatest needs and how our minds and hearts influence our lives.

-- They reorient us to the truth of the gospel and how it transforms us from the inside out.
+- They reorient us to the gospel’s truth and how it transforms us from the inside out.